Fuel Your Brain: Healthy Snacks for Study Marathons

 Conclusion

-Studying hard is only half the battle.
-Studying smart requires giving your brain the premium fuel it deserves.
-By choosing healthy snacks for studying—like protein-rich nuts, antioxidant-packed berries, and complex grains—you can maintain your focus from the first page of your notes to the last.
+Studying hard is only one part of the process.
+Studying smart requires giving your brain the nutrients it needs.
+By choosing healthy snacks for studying, such as protein-rich nuts, antioxidant-packed berries, and complex grains, you can maintain focus from the first page of your notes to the last.

 Next time you head to the library, pack a small bag of brain-boosting treats.
 Your GPA (and your energy levels) will thank you!